BayAreaMetro/zoning/README.md

 We set aside a table of parcels where there were more than 1 equal max values for their intersection.
 145309 rows affected
 (typically, these are 1 parcel with 2 100% overlaps, so figure about 70k parcels with 2x zones).
+These data can be downloaded as a shapefile [here](https://mtcdrive.box.com/s/7zzjl6o4knjje1ocwncnqx7e9aprmv6i)